Delacombe

 Delacombe has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 7 projects that are expected to impact the area.
-Notable projects include Delacombe Village (Stage 3 - Delacombe Town Centre), Delacombe Village itself, the Delacombe Big Housing Build - Leawarra Neighbourhood, and Winterfield Estate.
-The following list outlines those projects likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects expected to influence the region.
+Notable initiatives include Delacombe Village (Stage 3 - Delacombe Town Centre), Delacombe Village, Delacombe Big Housing Build - Leawarra Neighbourhood, and Winterfield Estate.
+The following list outlines those most relevant.

 Professional plan users can use the search below to filter and access additional projects.